How to switch from Avalara

 Leaving at the end of the contract period makes the most sense for the majority of businesses, but it shouldn’t be an impulse decision.
 By getting in touch with our team early and letting us know your intent to switch, we’ll have more time to help you migrate across platforms without interruptions or unexpected curveballs.

-Why does TaxCloud need so much advanced notice?
+Why does TaxCloud need advanced notice?

 Once you’ve selected your cancellation date and informed your team, you’ll need to clearly define which provider is responsible for your filings during the transition period.